hilasha2/candidate_genes/README.md

 > Creed, Jordan, et al. “MatSurv: Survival Analysis and Visualization in MATLAB.”
 Journal of Open Source Software, vol. 5, no. 46, The Open Journal, Feb.
 2020, p.
 1830, doi:10.21105/joss.01830.

 ### For future coders
+Main code to start working with -
+- Candidate_Genes.m

+Code for the GUI -
+- canddiate_genes3.mlapp (exported to candidateGenesGUI.m)

 Ignore -
 - candidate_genes.mlapp
 - candidate_genes2.mlapp